cardboard-iguana/cardboard-iguana.com/log/2022-04-18-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 ### Meterpreter Commands

-Meterpreter’s commands vary depending on host OS.
+Meterpreter's commands vary depending on host OS.
 Some notable commands:

-* `background` — Background the current session
+* `background` - Background the current session
-* `clearenv` — Clears the (Windows) event logs (kinda obvious)
+* `clearenv` - Clears the (Windows) event logs (kinda obvious)
-* `download` — Transfer a file from the target to the attacker
+* `download` - Transfer a file from the target to the attacker
-* `edit` — Edit a file
+* `edit` - Edit a file
-* `execute` — Execute a command on the host
+* `execute` - Execute a command on the host
-* `getpid` — Get current process ID
+* `getpid` - Get current process ID
-* `getsystem` — Attempt to elevate to SYSTEM/root
+* `getsystem` - Attempt to elevate to SYSTEM/root
-* `getuid` — Get current process user
+* `getuid` - Get current process user
-* `guid` — Get session ID
+* `guid` - Get session ID
-* `hashdump` — Dump NTLM hashes (on Windows)
+* `hashdump` - Dump NTLM hashes (on Windows)
-* `ifconfig` — Display host network interface information
+* `ifconfig` - Display host network interface information
-* `info` — Get information about a Meterpreter extension
+* `info` - Get information about a Meterpreter extension
-* `load` — Load Meterpreter extension
+* `load` - Load Meterpreter extension
-* `migrate` — Migrate Meterpreter to another process
+* `migrate` - Migrate Meterpreter to another process
-* `netstat` — Display host network connections
+* `netstat` - Display host network connections
-* `portfwd` — Forward a port on the host
+* `portfwd` - Forward a port on the host
-* `route` — Mess with the host routing tables
+* `route` - Mess with the host routing tables
-* `run` — Run a meterpreter extension
+* `run` - Run a meterpreter extension
-* `search` — Search for files
+* `search` - Search for files
-* `sessions` — Switch to another (Metasploit) session
+* `sessions` - Switch to another (Metasploit) session
-* `shell` — Drop to system shell
+* `shell` - Drop to system shell
-* `sysinfo` — Pull remote system information
+* `sysinfo` - Pull remote system information
-* `upload` — Transfer a file from the attacker to the target
+* `upload` - Transfer a file from the attacker to the target

 ### Post-Exploitation with Meterpreter

 Migrating Meterpreter to another process sometimes makes new commands become available; for example, migrating to a text editor will allow you to capture keystrokes.

-Note that Meterpreter will happily let you migrate from a privileged to an unprivileged process — which may cause you to loose control of the target system!
+Note that Meterpreter will happily let you migrate from a privileged to an unprivileged process - which may cause you to loose control of the target system!

 You can background system shells launched from Meterpreter with `Ctrl + Z` to return to the parent (Meterpreter) process.

 ### Post-Exploitation Challenge

-It’s always good to look at `help` in Meterpreter after loading a new module.
+It's always good to look at `help` in Meterpreter after loading a new module.

 Remember that `load kiwi` will pull in a Meterpreter-specific version of Mimikatz!